brickblock-io/smart-contracts/README.md

 ### Pending Stage
 In the pending stage, a verified custodian of the asset must provide proof that they are in possession of the asset to move the token forward.

+### Failed Stage
+When failed, tokens that have been bought are redeemable for the amount of ether they were bought for.
+The contract will never become active or tradeable when reaching a failed state.
+The contract reaches failed state when the fundingGoal is not reached in time.

 ### Active Stage
 In the active stage, a token will produce monthly payouts and will be sent to owners in the form of ether.

+### Terminated Stage
+A contract enters the terminated stage when a poa contract needs to end.
+This could be because the building is sold, or some other "act of god" occurs.
+When in terminated stage, users will not be able to trade the tokens any longer.
+Payouts from custodian are still possible.
+This should allow sending money from insurance to token holders if a building is destroyed.

 ## Built With